This post may contain affiliate links. Please read how we make money for more information.

 Bad days come and go.
 And when you are first getting started in this business, many prospects are going to reject your offer to write for them.
 If someone tells you “no,” you have to keep going.
 You have to keep moving forward.
 Eventually, you’ll have enough people telling you “yes” to earn a full-time living.

 If you are someone who enjoys writing, being a full-time freelance writer is something you can definitely do.
 It’s a career that’s ideal for many.
-And not only does it give you incredible freedom in your schedule and where you work, it can also be very lucrative.
+Not only does it give you incredible freedom in your schedule and where you work, it can also be very lucrative.

 Do you want to keep working a soulless job forever, or would you like to finally break free and be your own boss and earn the money you deserve?